simp/simp-doc/docs/user_guide/HOWTO/Puppet_Server_NAT.rst

 Your puppet server certificate must have all names in it that are used by any client.
 To update your certificates follow the guidance:

-1) Add the alternative certificate names (in a comma-seperated list) in /etc/puppet/puppet.conf
+1) Add the alternative certificate names (in a comma-separated list) in /etc/puppetlabs/puppet/puppet.conf

     [main]